Postgraduate Programme and Module Handbook 2024-2025

 Content

 - We explore what is meant by Sociolinguistics and key research events and theories that contributed to its evolution.
 We examine research into language variation and its connection to identity and attitudes, focussing on the relationship between language and societal factors such as gender, race and class.
-You are encouraged to reflect on your own contexts to better comprehend personal sociolinguistic identities and attitudes.
+Students are encouraged to reflect on their own contexts to better comprehend personal sociolinguistic identities and attitudes.
 We also consider language change in this age of the Internet and globalisation, and the role of multilingualism.
 Impacts of language planning, policy and power on language use are examined through case studies.
-Throughout, we evaluate data collection and analysis methods to scaffold your own research project.

 Learning Outcomes